Reviewed by: Roger Wohlner, Investing Editor

 Pros: Large investment selection.
 Roth 401k option available.
 Ability to make loans.

-Vanguard is a pioneer in low-cost investing and offers an individual 401k option for small business owners and their spouses.
-Its investment choices are limited to about 100 Vanguard mutual funds, including 38 index funds with very low expense ratios.
+Vanguard is a pioneer in low-cost investing.
+They offer an individual 401k option for small business owners and their spouses.
+Investment choices are limited to about 100 Vanguard mutual funds, including 38 index funds with low expense ratios.

-Vanguard charges $20 per year for each account but no commissions on each investment purchase.
+Fees include a $20 per year charge for each account.
+You won’t pay commissions on each investment purchase.

 Pros: Low costs.
 Roth option available.